-If none of your radiators are heating up properly then there could be a problem with your central heating system or boiler.
+If none of your radiators are heating up properly, then there could be a problem with your central heating system or boiler.
 However, if some of your radiators are heating up while others aren’t, this could be one of a number of issues.
 Run through our quick fix checklist below to find out more.

-Cold radiators in some parts of the home
+Issue 1: Cold radiators in some parts of the home

 If a radiator in your home isn’t getting hot, it may be due to a problem with one of the zones in your central heating system.

-Central heating systems work by pumping a continuous flow of hot-water from the boiler to the radiators, then back to the boiler to pick up more heat.
+Central heating systems work by pumping a continuous flow of hot water from the boiler to the radiators, then back to the boiler to pick up more heat.
 Within this system, you could create ‘zones.’
 This means that you can control the temperature in separate areas of your home, depending on your heating requirements in each room.
 If you find that radiators are cold in one area, it could indicate that there is a problem with a particular zone.

-One radiator not working
+Issue 2: One radiator not heating up

 If you find that one radiator within your home stays cold, ensure that the valves located on the sides of the radiator are open.
 If the valves are open but the radiator is still cold, it’s possible that the valves are blocked.
 A suitable system cleanse conducted by a Gas Safe Registered engineer will usually do the trick.

-Cold radiators upstairs
+Issue 3: Cold radiators upstairs